 Tax evasion can be classified into two types: assessment evasion and payment evasion.
 A person has tried to leave evaluation if they shift property to avoid the IRS from establishing their exact tax due.
 An attempt to escape paying has happened if a person conceals their property after a tax is overdue.

-Assessment Evaluation: The user must take some activity aimed at preventing the taxes from being assessed.
-More than evidence of incompetence is required.
+The user must take some activity aimed at preventing the taxes from being assessed.
+A tax evader may circumvent the tax assessment by submitting a fraudulent report.
+False tax returns include incorrect deductions and disguised earnings.
+As a result, the tax is incorrectly assessed.
 An effort to avoid is defined as deliberate under-reporting.